Vision-Language Memory for Spatial Reasoning

-Table~\ref{tab:long_horizon_appendix} reports additional long-horizon spatial reasoning results on VSI-Bench~\cite{yang2025thinking} and VSTI-Bench~\cite{fan2025vlm3r}, complementing the comparisons in the main paper.
-We follow the same evaluation protocol and video-length partitioning as in Table~\ref{tab:long_horizon}, where videos are grouped into Short ($<1$ min), Mid (1--2 min), and Long ($>2$ min).
+Table~\ref{tab:long_horizon_appendix} reports additional results across different video durations on VSI-Bench~\cite{yang2025thinking} and VSTI-Bench~\cite{fan2025vlm3r}, complementing the comparisons in the main paper.
+We follow the same evaluation protocol and video-length partitioning as in Table 5 of the main paper, where videos are grouped into Short ($<1$ min), Mid (1--2 min), and Long ($>2$ min).
 For Spatial-MLLM~\cite{wu2025spatialmllm}, the original setting uses 16 input frames for evaluation.
 We also include a 32-frame variant (marked with $*$) to ensure a consistent input setting across methods.